Virginia v. West Virginia: Majority holding

 Miller then considered the third question.
 The majority held that although the language of the two statutes of January 31, 1863 and February 4, 1863, were different, they had the same legal intent and force.
 Virginia showed "good faith" in holding the elections, Miller asserted.
 That the Reorganized Virginia legislature did not require vote totals to be reported to it and delegated the transmission of the vote totals to West Virginia was not at issue, according to Miller.
-That gave the Reorganized Governor discretion as to when, where, and hope to hold the votes to certify them.
+That gave the Reorganized Governor discretion as to when, where, and how to hold the votes to certify them.
 The legislature acted within its power to delegate these duties to the Reorganized Governor, "and his decision [was] conclusive as to the result."
 Were the votes fair and regular?
 The Virginia Assembly, Miller noted, made only "indefinite and vague" allegations about vote fraud, and unspecified charges that somehow, Governor Pierpont must have been "misled and deceived" by others into believing the voting was fair and regular.

 Miller pointedly observed that not a single person was charged with fraud, no specific act of fraud was stated, and no legal wrongs asserted.
 The Virginia Assembly also did not claim that West Virginia had interfered in the elections.
 Absent such allegations, Virginia's accusations cannot be sustained, Miller concluded.
 However, even if that aspect of Virginia's argument was ignored, Miller wrote, the Reorganized legislature had delegated all its power to certify to the election to Governor Pierpont, and he had certified it.
 That alone laid to rest Virginia's allegations. "[She] must be bound by what she had done.
 She can have no right, years after all this has been settled, to come into a court of chancery to charge that her own conduct has been a wrong and a fraud; that her own subordinate agents have misled her governor, and that her solemn act transferring these counties shall be set aside, against the will of the State of West Virginia, and without consulting the wishes of the people of those counties."